void-linux/void-linux.github.io/faq/index.markdown

 #### PulseAudio

-PulseAudio depends on `dbus` and `ConsoleKit2` after installing pulse you need to enable the corresponding system services.
+PulseAudio depends on a `dbus` system daemon, make sure its enabled.

 ```
-# xbps-install -S alsa-utils pulseaudio ConsoleKit2
+# xbps-install -S alsa-utils pulseaudio
 # ln -s /etc/sv/dbus /var/service/
-# ln -s /etc/sv/cgmanager /var/service/
-# ln -s /etc/sv/consolekit /var/service/
 ```

-To get PulseAudio working correctly you need to make sure that your session is started with a ConsoleKit seat and a dbus session bus.
-Some display managers do that for you, in other cases where you just start a Xorg session with `startx` you have to start them from `.xinitrc`.
+The PulseAudio package comes with a services file, which is not necessary in most setups and its [discouraged](https://www.freedesktop.org/wiki/Software/PulseAudio/Documentation/User/SystemWide/) by the PulseAudio maintainers to use the system wide setup.

+There are different methods that work with PulseAudio to allow access to the audio devices, the simplest one is to just the `audio` group alternatively you can use a session manager, like [elogind](#elogind) or [ConsoleKit2](#consolekit2).

 # System Management